-British artist Brian Flynn has lived and painted in Egypt for over a decade.
+Another person who has explored these beliefs is British artist Brian Flynn, who has lived and painted in Egypt for over a decade.
 His work focuses on the spiritual influence of the sacred land, which lies outside any religious denomination.
 As an artist, he brings a unique vision to the Egyptian Neters as representatives of the cosmic laws of nature and the universe.
-Could it be true?

 “They Egyptians never had multiple gods, let alone worship them, but they did know about cosmic law and order,” Flynn says.